-In drafting the budget four major points must be noted:
+In drafting the budget three major points must be noted:

-- the assumption made with regard to expected filing fees received from the Commission over the MTEF.
-The original MTEF budget indicated that we expected to receive R63.82m over the MTEF period (2020/2021 to 2022/2023) in filing fees based on a historic average annual growth rate of 6%.
-While the 2021/2022 and 2022/2023 estimates remain unchanged for the present the 2020/2021 figure has been reduced from R20.04m to R9.73m.
-This estimate is based on merger activity over the last three months and some increase in the months that follow - an initial assessment of the financial impact of recent amendments to the Competition Act have been considered - the Tribunal has reduced the 2020/2021 expenditure budget by R14.60m this reduction was necessitated by a grant reduction of R4.23m and estimated reduction in filing fees of R10.31m.
-The reductions in budget line items are detailed further in this document - the budget drafted assumes we are granted permission to retain and use expected cash surpluses of R13.45m (previously R13.64m) over the MTEF period. .
+- the Tribunal is dependent on the predictions made with regard to expected filing fees received from the Commission over the MTEF.
+We have budgeted to receive R63.82m over the MTEF period (2020/2021 to 2022/2023) based on a historic average annual growth rate of 6% - an initial assessment of the financial impact of recent amendments to the Competition Act have been considered - the budget drafted assumes we are granted permission to retain and use expected cash surpluses of R13.64m over the MTEF period.